robinagandhi/swa/README.md

   * Links to your version control repository that shows your internal collaboration and project related activity.
   * Security requirements for the project captured using mis-use case diagrams.
 Include links to Lucidchart diagrams with brief descriptions in the document.
   * Threat models for critical dataflows through the software.
 Include diagrams and a link to download these files.
+  * Links to suggested updates for project documentation for security related configuration and installation.

 3. **Code analysis and testing for Secure Software**: 2-3 page report that describes the following:
   * Code review strategy